-Pre-selection of different family filler metals available in the market for limiter application is carried out in [2].
+Pre-selection of different family filler metals available in the market is carried out in [2].
 It corresponds to the fillers compatible with the brazing temperature of the base materials (Table 2).
-The brazing temperature should be around 950 $^{\circ}$ C to avoid any change in the microstructure of the softer base materials during the brazing (OFHC copper and CuCrZr).
+The brazing temperature should be around 950 °C to avoid any change in the microstructure of the softer base materials during the brazing (OFHC copper and CuCrZr).

-The initial preselection of fillers is given by the market classification according to the main features of the different families, the compatible brazing temperature with the base materials and prior experiences that proves the metallurgical compatibility for applications under challenge environment as high temperature, corrosion, or radiation.
+The initial preselection of fillers are given by the market classification according to the main features of the different families, the compatible brazing temperature with the base materials and prior experiences that proves the metallurgical compatibility for applications under challenge environment as high temperature, corrosion or radiation.

 Family of Ni-alloys (NB51TM, NB50TM, NB130TM and NBLMTM) provide exceptional resistance to chemical corrosion and oxidation coupled with high strength at elevated temperatures (1000 °C).
-Besides some of Ni-alloys are vacuum compatible.
+Besides some of Nialloys are vacuum compatible.
 They are especially attractive for base materials with high melting point such as tungsten and P91.

 Family of Au-alloys, OrobrazesTM (OB950 TM, OB1025 TM and OB1030 TM), are supplied to vacuum grade purity standards.
 It is also good corrosion resistant.
-Gold-copper filler metals show good wetting on base materials of Table 1 and gold-nickel filler metals show high temperature strength (up to $600 \degree$ C).
+Gold-copper filler metals show good wetting on base materials of Table 1 and gold-nickel filler metals show high temperature strength (up to 600 °C).

 Family of Ag-alloys, PallabrazesTM (PB950 TM), provide similar features to OrobrazesTM.
 Though, generally, they present lower services temperature than gold-base alloys.
-PallabrazesTM based on Nickel-Palladium-Chromium (PB960TM, PB977TM) are also assessed as substitute of OB950 TM according to [18].

 Others such as BronzesTM (C-Bronze TM, H-Bronze TM and J-Bronze TM) are a range of special products designed for high temperature brazing of steel and carbide components.
 They are copper content improving wetting and molten metal flow characteristics.
-These products contain nickel or manganese, and it is suitable for elevated service temperature applications up to 400°C.
+These products contain nickel or manganese and it is suitable for elevated service temperature applications up to 400°C.